voxel51/fiftyone/ISSUE_TRIAGE.rst

   | may need multiple releases to complete.
 Also used for things we know are on a
   | contributor's roadmap in the next few months.
 - | ``backlog``: We believe it is useful but don’t see it being prioritized in the
   | next few months.
 Use this for issues that are lower priority than ``priority/important-longterm``.
-  | We welcome community members to pick up a ``priority/backlog`` issue, but there may be some
-  | delay in getting support through design review or pull request feedback.
 - | ``awaiting-more-evidence``: Lowest priority.
 Possibly useful, but not yet enough
   | support to actually get it done.
 This is a good place to put issues that could be useful but
   | require more evidence to demonstrate broad value.
 Don’t use it as a way to say no.
-  | If we think it doesn’t fit in MLflow, we should just say that and why.
+  | If we think it doesn’t fit in FiftyOne, we should just say that and why.

 Label relevant areas
 #######